gabrijob/DM_proj/README.md

 Memory capacity: 1.0; Distibution: 6.314535345512311%
 Total time elapsed: 3.038912534713745 seconds.
 ```
 The resulting distributions can be seen on the following plots:

+* For CPU distribution
 ![Step 1](images/machine_dist_cpu.png "Machine CPU Distributions")
+* For Memory distribution
 ![Step 2](images/machine_dist_mem.png "Machine Memory Distributions")

 We can easily note that for both the CPU and memory capacities, the trend seems to be that the machines end up disponibilizing half of its resourses, other than that, small variations can occur but not as significant.
 This analysis was conducted by Spark in **3.04** seconds.